-Source Control Tenley lives a second for Devi Distance The second level and the second ten Source Control Tanker alters course for Port Etches.
+Source Control Tanker alters course for Port Etches.
 The recently released escort tug arrives to assist tanker as necessary.
 Tanker arrives in Port Etches and anchors.
 SERVS lightering barge is dispatched to Port Etches from Valdez.
 Soundings are conducted on all tanks.
 Discharge Tracking Responders on-scene report that oil is entering PWS and they will and Surveillance continue to issue periodic status reports.
-NOAA provides extended trajectories indicating oil becoming two main bodies of oil, the large body (200,000 bbls) entering PWS and the smaller body (100,000 bbls) remaining in the Gulf of Alaska moving northwest and impacting the southwest part of Montague Island. noral cost and improving the south cost part of montague island.
-SERVS deploys tracking buoys and begins over-flights on a two hour basis during daylight hours.
-Containment and SERVS deploys all of its open-water task forces and they work the Recovery heaviest concentrations of the oil slick as it enters PWS.
-SERVS nearshore task forces are activated.
+NOAA provides extended trajectories indicating oil becoming two main hodies of oil the large hody (200 000 bbls) entering PWS and the smaller body (100 000 bbls) remaining in the Gulf of Alaska moving northwest and impacting the southwest part of Montague Island northwest and impacting the southwest part of wontague Island.
+SERVS deploys tracking buoys and begins over-flights on a two hour basis during daylight hours Containment and SERVS donlove all of its open water task foreas and they work the Containment and SERVS deploys all of its open-water task forces and they work the Recovery neaviest concentrations of the off slick as it enters P w S. SERVS nearshore task forces are activated.
 Out of region equipment is ordered.
 Recovered Oil SERVS uses its barges to offload skimmers.
 Storage and Waste Management A tanker of opportunity will be used when one is available.
-Wildlife Protection Wildlife Rehabilitation Unit is activated. and Response Wildlife task forces are requested. ······ Bird hazing requested in the spill area.
+Wildlife Protection Wildlife Rehabilitation Unit is activated. and Response Wildlife task forces are requested.
+Bird hazing requested in the spill area.
 Sensitive Area Appropriate Geographic Response Strategies (GRS) to be deployed.
 Protection Shoreline Cleanup Shoreline Cleanup Assessment Teams (SCAT) plan is being developed.
 Personnel for SCAT are ordered.
 Shoreline Cleanup crews are requested.